vbh242012/project1/README.md

 - Created Spark cluster with a master and 2 worker nodes.
 - Notebook to start working having the basic libraries imported (Please feel free to import any new library, if required).
 - Datasets read that is required for your activity.
-- Sample function within the notebook arriving at a basic KPI.
+- Sample function within the notebook arriving at a basic KPI. [distinct_values.py](https://github.com/projectforyou/project1/src/utils/distinct_values.py)
-- Sample test case for testing the function.
+- Sample test case for testing the function. [test_distinct_values.py](https://github.com/projectforyou/project1/src/tests/test_distinct_values.py)
+- Please be sure to run **make test**

 ## Submission: